Last Updated on July 31st, 2019

 Blackheads and pimples on the back can be a problem throughout adult life.
 Even octogenarians and nonagenarians can have persistent, large blackheads on the back, usually just a few that last for years and years.

-The back acne blemishes occur when the skin is tough and tight.
+The back acne blemishes occur2 when the skin is tough and tight.
 The solution is never to try to pop them out.
-They are usually too firmly imbedded to be squeezed or even lanced.
+They are usually too firmly embedded to be squeezed or even lanced.
 The way to get rid of these back acne blemishes is with topical tretinoin.

-Tretinoin is a skin irritant, but if the skin on your back is so tough that you have blackheads that were there during the Jimmy Carter administration, chances are the preparation will not irritate your skin.
-Just be sure to use a mirror or the help of a partner to get the gel exactly on the blackhead, and leave uncovered for at least an hour, not lying on your back in bed or leaning your back against the back of a chair, to give the product a chance to be absorbed.
+Tretinoin is a skin irritant4, but if the skin on your back is so tough that you have blackheads that have been there since the Jimmy Carter administration, chances are that the preparation will not irritate your skin.
+Just be sure to use a mirror or the help of a partner to get the gel exactly on the blackhead, and leave the area uncovered for at least an hour, not lying on your back in bed or leaning your back against the back of a chair, to give the product a chance to be absorbed.
 Results take about 3 or 4 weeks.

 Many people who otherwise have “perfect skin” sometimes get whiteheads or blackheads at the side of the face or on the temples.
 This is almost always due tightness of the skin, and almost always occurs during the summer or after long-term exposure to dry air.

-The solution is not to fight the blemish, it is to moisturize the skin.
-After cleansing the face, applying just a dot or a dab of an alcohol-free moisturizer around the blemish.
-Often in as little as 24 hours it will pop out on its own.
+The solution is not to fight the blemish but to moisturize the skin.
+After cleansing the face7, apply just a dot or a dab of an alcohol-free moisturizer around the blemish.
+Often in as little as 24 hours, it will pop out on its own.
 Blemishes around the eyes and across the forehead are almost always due to dry skin.

-Blackheads and whiteheads across the cheeks and on the nose are usually very easy to treat.
+Blackheads and whiteheads across the cheeks and on the nose are usually very easy to treat10.
 Pimples across the cheeks and on the nose are usually hard to treat.

-Tiny pimples across the face and on the nose are often a sign of rosacea.
+Tiny pimples across the face and on the nose are often, collectively, a sign of rosacea13.
 This skin condition is not due to clogged pores.
-Instead, it is caused by broken blood vessels—and treatments to open up the pores not only don’t help, they usually hurt.
-Especially your skin breaks out quickly after it is exposed to heat (either from the air or from drinking a hot beverage), you will need to take appropriate steps to treat rosacea.
+Instead, it is caused by broken blood vessels—and treatments to open up the pores not only don’t help; they usually hurt.
+Especially when your skin breaks out quickly after it is exposed to heat (either from the air or from drinking a hot beverage), you will need to take appropriate steps to treat rosacea.